 5. You try to change him—This is a perfect segue from rule #4.
 Let’s say you always fall for the bad boy, or for a man who has some qualities that you dislike, or even worse, addictions or abusive behavior.
 You tell yourself that your love can change him and that with time and support from a good woman, your man will change.
 I got news for you.
 This is 100% BS.
 Don’t waste your time trying to change anyone.
 When someone tells you who they are, believe them.
 People sometimes will show their true colors very quickly and by deluding yourself and thinking that you will change a person into the image of what you think he should be, is a recipe for disaster, heartbreak, and disappointment.

-7. You escalate before its time—Have you heard of the girl who, metaphorically speaking, wears her wedding gown on the first date?
+7. You escalate before it’s time—Have you heard of the girl who, metaphorically speaking, wears her wedding gown on the first date?
 Well, you may be doing this.
 Just because you have your timeline for how quickly your relationship needs to proceed does not mean that the man you just met or are dating is ready for the same thing you are.
-In fact, if you act desperate, that’s a sure turn of for most men.
-Remember that men are hard wired to be the pursuers.
+In fact, if you act desperate, that’s a sure turnoff for most men.
+Remember that men are hard-wired to be the pursuers.
 They want to think that they had to work hard to get you.
 If you are too desperate or eager to move things in the right direction, you may just end scaring off a potential Mr. Right.
 Let things progress are a natural and steady pace.

 10. You are afraid of commitment—Like being afraid of the emotional connection, you may be afraid of committing yourself to one person.
 This may happen for a myriad of reasons: you may have been hurt in the past and don’t want to put yourself out there to experience that pain again.
 You must radically eliminate this way of thinking.
 Love hurts.
 These are not merely words.
 Every human being who has fallen in love has been hurt by love.
 But because you have been hurt before, doesn’t mean you’ll be hurt again.
 Another reason you may be commitment phobic is that you have FOMO.
 What is FOMO?
 Fear of Missing Out.
 You are always looking for the next best thing.
 You have the “grass is greener on the other side” mentality.
 But as Erma Bombeck used to say, “The grass is greener over the septic tank.”
 If you are always trading up a man, or passing one up because you think that you can do better, then you may end up alone and old or end up settling for someone who’s really not that good for you.

-Meeting a man in today’s day and age is actually very easy, especially with all the online dating sites.
-However, if you find yourself dating the same men, falling into the same habits, repeating the same mistakes, then it’s time for you to seriously take a breather and reflect on yourself.
-Take time for yourself to understand who you are and what you want.
+Finding and keeping a quality man is possible if you learn to focus on being your most authentic self.
+And, if you find yourself dating the same emotionally unavailable men, falling into the same habits, repeating the same mistakes, then it’s time for you to seriously take a breather and reflect on yourself.
+Take time to understand who you are and what you want.

-Some women are terrified of being alone for a period of time, but this is necessary for you to get a deeper understanding of your self-sabotaging behaviors which are preventing you from truly finding true love and meeting that good decent guy that’s out there and waiting to meet you.
+Don’t be afraid of being alone for a period of time.
+Make it a time of introspection and reflection.
+Gain an understanding of the self-sabotaging behaviors that prevent you from finding true love and meeting that person you deserve.
 For the old myth that all the good guys are taken, is just that, a myth.
-You can find a man who is interested in a long-term relationship and cherishes you for the beauty you possess, both inside and out!
+You just have to attract a man who is interested in a long-term relationship and cherishes you for the beauty you possess, both inside and out!